KyleMayes/install-llvm-action/README.md

 supported by the platform will be installed (e.g., `3.6.2` for `3.6` or `3.9.1`
 for `3`).

+### `force-version`

+Whether to accept unsupported LLVM and Clang versions.

+This action will by default reject unsupported LLVM and Clang versions.
+For example, if you want to download LLVM and Clang `69.0.0` but that version is not yet supported by this action, you can set this option to `true` to allow usage of this action.

+**Important:** You may need to set `ubuntu-version` as well for this to work, this action will use the Ubuntu version for the most recent supported version which may not work for the version you are requesting.
+Also, there are no guarantees that this will work at all.

 ### `ubuntu-version`

 The version override of Ubuntu to use for the Linux platform.